 ABOUT BRIAN

-Brian Reisinger grew up on a family farm in the hills of southern Wisconsin, and lives to tell the hidden stories of rural America.
-An award-winning author, rural policy expert, speaker, and consultant, Brian worked with his dad on the farm from the time he could walk.
-His critically acclaimed nonfiction book Land Rich, Cash Poor tells the story of the disappearing American farmer — weaving the forgotten history of an issue affecting every dinner table with his own family’s four-generation fight for survival — and he’s had a range of other nonfiction and fiction published.
+Brian Reisinger is a farmer’s son and writer from the hills of Midwestern farm country who lives to tell the hidden stories of rural America.
+An award-winning author, rural policy expert, speaker, radio contributor, and consultant, Brian grew up working with his dad on the family farm from the time he could walk.
+His critically acclaimed nonfiction book Land Rich, Cash Poor tells the story of the disappearing American farmer, weaving the forgotten history of a national crisis affecting every dinner table with his own family’s four-generation fight for survival.

 Brian has given a

-After growing up working on the farm, Brian worked as a journalist covering economic upheaval, then a speechwriter and strategist on Capitol Hill and across the country.
+After growing up working on the farm, Brian worked as a journalist covering economic downturns in the Midwest and South, then as a speechwriter and strategist on Capitol Hill and across the country.
 Today, alongside independent writing and speaking engagements, he serves as Senior Writer at

-Brian spends any spare moment he can find at his little cabin in the woods out back of the farm, listening to old country music and reading.
+Brian spends any spare moment he can find at his cabin in the woods out back of the farm, enjoying the great outdoors and treating his old country music habit.

 MORE WORK FROM BRIAN